beehive-lab/beehive-spirv-toolkit/docs/SPIRV.md

 # The SPIR-V binary module
 SPIR-V is a low level IR for representing GPU programs (shaders and kernels).
-It represents a Control Flow Graph with all necessary information for a compiler backend to be able to compile into GPU programs.
+It represents a Control Flow Graph in SSA format with all necessary information for a compiler backend to be able to compile into GPU programs.

 ## Format
 A SPIR-V module consists of a stream of 32 bit integers, from here on called slots.
 A module has two parts: